-The Provincetown Library 2019 Reading Challenge gives you permission to read just for fun while expanding your horizons.
+The Provincetown Library 2020 Reading Challenge gives you permission to read books you choose while expanding your horizons.
 Read 12 books in 12 months.
-Choose your own books from 12 different categories, all of them guaranteed to bring you pleasure.
+Choose your own books from 12 different categories, all of them hand-picked for 2020.
 Discuss your choices, have fun, and win prizes!

-• A book about a topic or subject you already love
+A book about a subject that fascinates you

 Get out your library card and start reading!

 COMBINED PRINT & E-BOOK FICTIONGODLEN IN DEATH by J.D.
 RobbCROOKED RIVER by Douglas Preston & Lincoln ChildAMERICAN DIRT by Jeanine CumminsWHERE THE CRAWDADS SING by Delia OwensTHE MUSEUM OF DESIRE by Jonathan Kellerman COMBINED PRINT & E-BOOK...